 If you feel you or a loved one is misusing pregabalin, don’t wait to get help.
-Go online to www.TheRecoveryVillage.com or call 24/7 to our toll-free hotline at 855-548-9825 to learn more about the road to recovery.
+Call 24/7 to our toll-free hotline at 352-771-2700 to learn more about the road to recovery.
 We can help you overcome your addiction today.

-As stated above, Lyrica changes the way the GABA neurotransmitter communicate in your brain, affecting your nervous system and treating your condition.
-While taking Lyrica, there is a chance of side effects affecting your body and your brain (listed previously), so report any unexpected changes in your body or mind to your doctor right away.
+Lyrica changes the way the GABA neurotransmitter communicates in your brain, affecting your nervous system and treating your condition.
+While taking Lyrica, there is a chance of side effects affecting your body and your brain, so report any unexpected changes in your body or mind to your doctor right away.